Artifacts | Blueprints | Books & Pamphlets | Images | Manuscript Collections & Finding Aids | Maps | Newspapers | Oral Histories & Sound Recordings

 Dominick A. Frascella served in WWII.
 Upon leaving the Army, he moved to California where he, along with Robert Burrell, opened a restaurant called the Live Oak Inn on November 11, 1949 which was located in the Temescal Canyon area at 21700 State Highway 71 (off of Weirick Road off ramp).
 He was an active member of the Riverside Art Association before becoming a founding member of the Corona Art Association along with Maxine Piester in 1960.
 The collection is divided into three series one encompassing the Live Oak Inn, the second series focuses on Dominick Frascella as an artist and founder of the Corona Art Association, and the third filled with miscellaneous documents and records.

-Darrell Talbert is a longtime resident of Corona who collects images, documents, and ephemera related to South Riverside, Corona, and the Inland Empire.
-The Talbert Image Collection consists of plate glass negatives and postcards that were formerly part of Mr. Talbert’s private collection.
-The images contained on the negatives and postcards document the citrus industry, transportation, local businesses, private residences, and landscape of the region.
+Darrell and Kym Talbert are longtime residents of Corona who collect images, documents, and ephemera related to South Riverside, Corona, and the Inland Empire.
+The Talbert Collection consists of plate glass negatives, postcards, photographs, and documents that were formerly part of their private collection.
+The images contained on the negatives and postcards document the citrus industry, special events, leisure activities, transportation, local businesses, private residences, and landscape of the region.

 M155 - Corona Genealogical Society Collection